codethug/SimpleTv/doc/Parameters.md

 from two servers:
 Family Room and Master Bedroom.

-The `-t` or `-excludeServers` parameter will filter out all shows on servers that match the pattern.
-If you have the servers listed above, and you call the Downloader with `-t *oom`, then show will only be downloaded from one server: Basement.
+The `-e` or `-excludeServers` parameter will filter out all shows on servers that match the pattern.
+If you have the servers listed above, and you call the Downloader with `-e *oom`, then show will only be downloaded from one server: Basement.

 ## Logging